 Working Group on Peace Education

 Since 2006, GPPAC members from all corners of the world have been working together to exchange information, skills, and strategies, on how best to engage and collaborate with key stakeholders in their education systems.
 GPPAC members have formed a Peace Education Working Group that has helped support the integration of these core skills into the curriculum requirements (Serbia, Montenegro, Australia, Kyrgyzstan, U.S., Afghanistan), into teacher training (U.S., Philippines, Ukraine, Moldova, Transnistria), and curriculum development for use across countries and regions (Ghana/West Africa, U.S., Kyrgyzstan, Afghanistan).
 This working group is unique.
 It brings together civil society, teachers, academia and representatives of Ministries of Education or relevant government agencies, creating a global multi-stakeholder platform.
+Among other things, this working group has developed a peace education webinar series.

 What is Peace Education & why is it important?